cylc/cylc-doc/src/installation.rst

    Prior to Cylc 8, ``global.cylc`` was named ``global.rc``, but that name is no longer supported.

+The global.cylc file should be available on user machines (where users interact with Cylc on the command line) and on cylc servers (where Cylc schedulers run).
+It is not required to be available on job hosts.

+More information about supported configuration items and defaults can be found:
+:ref:`global-configuration`.

 Cylc UI Server
+^^^^^^^^^^^^^^
+The `Cylc UI Server`_ can be configured on a site and user basis.
+Guidance for configuration file storage, configuration variables and defaults can be found: :ref:`UI_Server_config`.

 Bash Profile